mozilla-mobile/mozilla-vpn-client/README.md

 - perl: http://strawberryperl.com/
 - nasm: https://www.nasm.us/
 - Visual Studio 2019: https://visualstudio.microsoft.com/vs/
+  - Select the `Desktop development with C++` and `Python development` workloads.
 - OpenSSL: https://www.openssl.org/source/
+  - On windows you can choose to bundle OpenSSL when installing python.
+Skip this step if you have done so.
 - Go: https://golang.org/dl/

 We strongly recommend using CMake version 3.21 or later when building with Visual Studio.
 Earlier versions of CMake have bugs that can cause the build to hang.

+It is also recommended to use the `x64 Native Tools Command Prompt for VS 2019` for CLI builds on Windows.

 2. Create a build directory, and configure the project for building using `cmake`.
 ```bash